|

 Aloe thraskii (Coast Aloe) - An unbranched tree-like succulent that grows to 10 feet with deeply concave (U-shaped in cross section) pale olive-green leaves that have small reddish-brown marginal teeth and are recurved back to the trunk, sometimes even touching the skirt of old, dried leaves around the trunk.
 This winter-blooming species has flowers on a well-branched inflorescence that can produce 15 to 25 upright broadly-cylindrical erect racemes with yellow flowers that have orange anthers, giving the flower a bicolored look - younger plants may only produce a single inflorescences while older ones can produce multiples.
 Aloe thraskii is closely related to Aloe excelsa and A. rupestris but is distinguished from both by its strongly recurved leaves.
 This plant comes from sand dunes along the east coast of South Africa and is best grown in coastal areas.
 Besides Coast Aloe it is also call Strad or Dune Aloe.
 This plant named by John Gilbert Baker (1834-1920) in 1880 was named for a Mr Thrask, of whom nothing beside his name is known.

-Information displayed on this page about Aloe thraskii is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Aloe thraskii that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |